 Local electricity trading would allow generation at one site to be netted off at another site on a time-of-use basis, assigning exported generation at one site to another nearby site.
 This will reduce the combined energy and retail portion of electricity bills for local generation.

-The trials and studies will significantly increase industry understanding of local network charges and local electricity trading.
+The Investigating Local Network Charges and Local Electricity Trading project consists of trials and studies will significantly increase industry understanding of local network charges and local electricity trading.
 They will establish a methodology for calculating local network charges, investigate metering requirements for local electricity trading and establish economic modelling for the benefits and impacts of both changes.